navgurukul/bhanwari-devi/CONTRIBUTING.md

 - Please describe the issue in detail and also mention the steps necessary to reproduce the issue.
 - Attach screenshots if relevant and possible.
 - Include stack traces for any errors you encounter.
 (Check the developer console, expand error messages, and copy paste the lines you see.)
-- Include the link from which you are facing the issue (Production: https://www.merakilearn.org or Development).
+- Include the link from which you are facing the issue (Production: [https://merakilearn.org](https://merakilearn.org) or Development: [https://bhanwari-devi.vercel.app](https://bhanwari-devi.vercel.app)).
 - Select the appropriate issue template (error, feature request, or documentation), and the relevant labels will automatically be added to the issue.

 ## Creating a new Pull Request